softworkz/embyuserwiki/Strm-files.md

 ### Usage

-Create a normal text-file and rename the .txt extension to .strm then open it up with a text-editor (like Notepad in Microsoft Windows) and input the the direct URL-link of the stream.
+Create a normal text-file and rename the .txt extension to .strm.
+Then open it up with a text-editor (like Notepad in Microsoft Windows) and input the the direct URL-link of the stream.

 This should look like: